Drosera: Reproduction

 Many species of sundews are self-fertile; their flowers will often self-pollinate upon closing.
 Often, numerous seeds are produced.
 The tiny black seeds germinate in response to moisture and light, while seeds of temperate species also require cold, damp, stratification to germinate.
 Seeds of the tuberous species require a hot, dry summer period followed by a cool, moist winter to germinate.

 Vegetative reproduction occurs naturally in some species that produce stolons or when roots come close to the surface of the soil.
 Older leaves that touch the ground may sprout plantlets.
-Pygmy sundews reproduce asexually using specialized scale-like leaves called gemmae.
+Pygmy sundews reproduce asexually using specialised scale-like leaves called gemmae.
 Tuberous sundews can produce offsets from their corms.

 In culture, sundews can often be propagated through leaf, crown, or root cuttings, as well as through seeds.